Long Tail Keywords

-Long tail keywords are search terms with relatively low search volume.
+Long tail keywords are search terms with relatively low search volume and competition levels.
 Also, long tail terms tend to be longer in length (3+ words) than most other keyword types.

 Even though few people search for individual long tail queries, when you add them together, long tails actually make up a large chunk of all Google searches.